 13 How long do we keep personal data?

-Any personal data collected and stored by us will be retained only as long as it is necessary and will only be used for the purposes for which it was collected.
+Any personal data collected and stored by us will be retained as per our records and retention schedule and will only be used for the purposes for which it was collected.
 For example, we will store data needed to process and manage your booking, so we can fulfil the specific travel services you have reserved.
 After you have travelled, we will store the personal data provided only for the required period within which we may be required to manage any complaints, queries or claims related to the booking.

 Where data is held for longer, for example to provide longer term statistical and trends analysis on our services, then the data will be anonymised to the extent that no personal data remains in that dataset.

 14 Contacting us

 If you have any questions or comments about this Policy, or our treatment of your personal data, please write to us by post or by email at: